 Audubon is a somewhat small borough located in the state of New Jersey.
 With a population of 8,730 people and three constituent neighborhoods, Audubon is the 225th largest community in New Jersey.
-Audubon has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Audubon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Audubon is a decidedly white-collar borough, with fully 85.86% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Audubon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Audubon is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Audubon who work in office and administrative support (19.34%), management occupations (10.44%), and sales jobs (10.30%).
+There are especially a lot of people living in Audubon who work in office and administrative support (18.16%), management occupations (11.48%), and sales jobs (10.12%).